 Games and Game Theory

-TOYD425 2 credits This course focuses on game theory from a behavioral science perspective, and applies that perspective to an understanding of a variety of games.
+This course focuses on game theory from a behavioral science perspective, and applies that perspective to an understanding of a variety of games.
 The course includes a historical and crosscultural emphasis.
 Students create an original game.